dkl101001/BLOOMCORE-/README.md

 BLOOMCORE is not here to win popularity contests.

-It exists to make long-horizon work survivable.
+It exists to make long-horizon, high-stakes work survivable.

 If that resonates, welcome.
 If it doesn’t, that’s fine too.

 ⸻

-The shared control loop
+The continuity loop (formerly “shared control loop”)

-This repository is one component of a larger control loop designed for non-deterministic systems:
+This repository participates in a larger continuity and execution loop for non-deterministic systems:
 	•	Computation produces candidate results
+	•	Market Node / Aetherloom interpret regime and context
 	•	WISECORE decides whether results may be emitted
-	•	Sentinel Lite decides whether actions are permitted to execute
+	•	Sentinel Lite decides whether actions may execute
-	•	Continuity Spine records invariant-checked history
+	•	Continuity Spine (BLOOMCORE) secures invariant-checked history
 	•	Engines and executors apply force to the world

 Each layer is intentionally narrow.
 No layer replaces another.
 No layer is optional once failure cost matters.

-The loop allows systems to vary in behavior while remaining auditable, reconstructable, and accountable over time.
+The loop allows systems to vary in behavior while remaining sovereign, auditable, and reconstructable over time.